ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

-* `#238`_: Not yet accepted proposal that updates and extends `#155`_ to include a reshuffling of extensions around scoped type variables, as well as describing clearer rules mediating between the old ``-XScopedTypeVariables`` bahavior and the new proposed behavior.
+* `#238`_: Not yet accepted proposal that updates and extends `#155`_ to include a reshuffling of extensions around scoped type variables, as well as describing clearer rules mediating between the old ``-XScopedTypeVariables`` behavior and the new proposed behavior.
 * `#285`_: Accepted, not implemented proposal introducing ``-XNoImplicitForAll`` and ``-XNoPatternSignatureBinds``, restricting where type variables may implicitly be brought into scope.